lordkkjmix/chatwoot-flutter-sdk/README.md

 ### Option 2: Native Flutter Implementation

 For more control over the UI and advanced features, use `ChatwootClient` to build your own chat interface.

+> ⚠️ **Note**: Full native chat UI components are currently in development.
+The example below shows how to implement a basic chat interface.
+A complete native chat widget with advanced features will be available in future releases.

 #### Setup:
 1. Create an **API Channel** in your Chatwoot dashboard ([Guide](https://www.chatwoot.com/docs/product/channels/api/create-channel))